realA10001986/Time-Circuits-Display/README.md

 #### 4MHz SD clock speed

 By default, the clock speed for SD card access is set to 16MHz.
-If you experience problems with your SD card, such as sound cut-offs or the card inaccessible or not being recognized, try setting the clock speed to 4MHz by checking this option.
+If you experience problems with your SD card, such as sound cut-offs or the card being inaccessible, try setting the clock speed to 4MHz by checking this option.
 (General note: Not all SD cards work with the device.
 If the SD card is inaccessible with both clock speed settings, try another SD card brand.
 For instance, I had no luck with a Sandisk Ultra 32GB.)